pancr9/Netflix-Recommender-System/README.md

 * We started with implementing Singular Value Decomposition technique, but couldn't achieve anything potential with that due to multiple missing rating entries.
 Thus, we implemented ALS and ALS using ML library.
 * Had no prior experience on implementing the code on PySpark, so had a lot of minor issues while handling the data.
 * The data available, is huge to be considered, hence we had to limit it down to a lower scale.
-* Hadoop DSBA Cluster was non-funcitonal during our
+* Hadoop DSBA Cluster was non-funcitonal during our project timeline.

 ***